araa1902/Market-Sentiment-Analysis/README.md

 To run the analysis:
   1. Download the python file and two corresponding text files to a folder.
-  1. Retrieve an API token via the marketaux API client and place the token in the request url at the position "APIKEY".
+  1. Retrieve an API token via the marketaux API client and place the token in the request URL at the position "APIKEY".